(Clean) Freakery: How To Clean Up After Sex

 1. Peeing after sex is essential in flushing out bacteria that have migrated up your urethra.
 Pop a squat and push.
 Even the smallest wee will help!
 If you have a vagina, just embrace the bellowing queef.

-2. Washing before sex with a TUSHY bidet can spray away excess bacteria around the bum, giving you a cleaner posterior to get busy with.
+2. Washing before sex with a TUSHY affordable bidet can spray away excess bacteria around the bum, giving you a cleaner posterior to get busy with.

 Hydrating